dhregin/dune_tracker/README.md

-## Dune Awakening: Colalborative Crafting Tracker
+## Dune Awakening: Collaborative Crafting Tracker

 A web-based resource tracker for Dune: Awakening, built with Flask and hosted on [Render](https://render.com).
 Backend save-state is stored on AWS S3, so your data persists across sessions, even when using the free Render Hobby tier (which spins down after inactivity).